-Helping Husbands of Women with Postpartum Depression
+Helping Husbands and Spouses of Women with PPD

 Postpartum depression is a devastating condition that not only affects the mother but can affect her husband or partner as well.
-There are many reasons for this and it is important for men to know that they do not have to suffer in silence during this time.
+There are many reasons for this and it is important for spouses to know that they do not have to suffer in silence during this time.

 How Postpartum Depression Affects Husbands